 For product support, comments, complaints or requests please email email@example.com

-- opened SamuraiSafe safes are listed under Recent in the Files app (This should not occur.
-Report filed with Apple.)
+- Opened SamuraiSafe safes are listed under Recent in the Files app .
+The SamuraiSafe iCloud container is marked private.
+Report filed with Apple.

 I have been asked if SamuraiSafe will work on MacOS Big Sur.
 I am testing on betas of Big Sur as they are released and required changes are reflected in the current release.
 I have not tested on Apple Silicon running MacOS, but hope to do so when hardware is generally available.
 However issues are most unlikely.